R4220/MD_analysis/README.md

 The Program is divided in multipole files:

-    - **'pwo_into_xyz.py':** This serves as the main file for extracting setup parameters and general information about the system.
+ a. **'pwo_into_xyz.py':** This serves as the main file for extracting setup parameters and general information about the system.
 It defines the program's core to extract information from the system at each timestep.

-    - **'class_iteration.py':** In this file the class 'iteraton' is defined,  where an object of this class encapsulates all information about the system at a single timestep in molecular dynamics simulation.
+ b. **'class_iteration.py':** In this file the class 'iteraton' is defined,  where an object of this class encapsulates all information about the system at a single timestep in molecular dynamics simulation.

-    - **'class_group.py':** In this file the class 'group' is defined, representing a group of atoms used to categorize the entire atoms in a molecular dynamics simulation.
+ c. **'class_group.py':** In this file the class 'group' is defined, representing a group of atoms used to categorize the entire atoms in a molecular dynamics simulation.

-    - **'class_atom.py':** In this file the class 'atom' is defined, where an object of this class represents an atomic species utilized in molecular dynamics simulations.
+ d. **'class_atom.py':** In this file the class 'atom' is defined, where an object of this class represents an atomic species utilized in molecular dynamics simulations.
 It sets up the object with specified attributes, including the atom's name, mass, and the identification number of its group.

-    - **'class_graph.py':** In this file the class 'graph' is defined.An object of this class stores information about the molecular dynamics simulation to plot the graphs explained earlier.
+ e. **'class_graph.py':** In this file the class 'graph' is defined.An object of this class stores information about the molecular dynamics simulation to plot the graphs explained earlier.

-    - **'class_RDF.py':** In this file the class 'RDF' is defined.An object of this class represents the radial distribution function of a single pair of atoms and performs the calculation to build the radial distribution function.
+ f. **'class_RDF.py':** In this file the class 'RDF' is defined.An object of this class represents the radial distribution function of a single pair of atoms and performs the calculation to build the radial distribution function.
 # sample-code